corail-research/Imitation-Guided_World_Models/README.md

 python3 train.py --n_workers 2 --env flatland --env_name 5_agents --time_limit time_limit_in_second --steps steps_in_the_env
 ```

+## In this repo but not in the paper

+You'll find some options not mentioned in the paper, they corresponds to methods we tried but did not performed well.
+It includes the use of DAgger algorithm which failed beacause of the sensibility of the expert solver to random actions.
+Indeed, the expert solver does not perform well if periodically we follow a policy which differs from it.
+We also tried to use the expert action coupled with the observation as an input of the world model.
+We tried a variant of the DAgger algorithm where we do not use a sequential approach (Imitation Learning then Reinforcement Learning) but a hybrid approach where we optimize both the imitation and the reinforcement losses at the same time with a decreasing weight importance for the imitation loss but then again it perfomed badly.

 ## Code Structure

 - ```agent``` contains implementation of MAMBA